-- 2. The six categories of waters defined in this Program are directly linked to the characteristics of the shoreline, since the activities on the adjacent mainland are the primary determinant of the uses and qualities of any specific water site.
+Α. The six categories of waters defined in this Program are directly linked to the characteristics of the shoreline, since the activities on the adjacent mainland are the primary determinant of the uses and qualities of any specific water site.
 Thus, Type 1 waters abut shorelines in a natural undisturbed condition, where alterations, including the construction of docks and any dredging, are considered by the Council as unsuitable.
 Type 2 waters are adjacent to predominantly residential areas, where docks are acceptable, but more intense forms of development, including more marinas and new dredging projects (but not maintenance dredging), would change the area's character and alter the established balance among uses.
 Alterations such as these would bring more intensive uses and are therefore prohibited in Type 2 waters.
-The waters along some 70 percent of the state's 420 miles of shoreline have been assigned to Type 1 and Type 2, and should be expected to retain their high scenic values and established patterns of low intensity use.
+The waters along some seventy percent (70%) of the state's four hundred twenty (420) miles of shoreline have been assigned to Type 1 and Type 2, and should be expected to retain their high scenic values and established patterns of low intensity use.
 Type 3 waters are dominated by commercial facilities that support recreational boating.
 Here, marinas, boatyards, and associated businesses take priority over other uses, and dredging and shoreline alterations are to be expected.
 Type 4 areas include the open waters of the Bay and the Sounds, where a balance must be maintained among fishing, recreational boating, and commercial traffic.
 Here high water quality and a healthy ecosystem are primary concerns.
 The last two water use categories are assigned to areas adjacent to ports and industrial waterfronts.
 In these waters, maintenance of adequate water depths is essential, high water quality is seldom achievable, and some filling may be desirable.
 Within Type 5 ports, a mix of commercial and recreational activities must coexist, while in Type 6 waters, water dependent industrial and commercial activities take precedence over all other activities.
-The water categories described in this section are complemented by policies for shoreline types (§1.2.2 of this Part), and the two must be combined to identify the Program's policies for a specific coastal site. - 3.
-More than 90 percent of Rhode Island's tidal waters are classified by the R.I.
-Department of Environmental Management as SA, the highest water quality rating.
-Water pollution, however, is a major concern, with eutrophication and bacterial contamination a growing concern in the salt ponds and with all major indicators of pollution showing strong gradients
+The water categories described in this section are complemented by policies for shoreline types (§ 1.2.2 of this Part), and the two must be combined to identify the Program's policies for a specific coastal site.